psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 "In the quiet moonlight the chant, with its long, slow cadences, sung as no other man in the Isles could sing it, sounded sweet and remote beyond words to tell.
 The glittering shine was upon the water of the haven, and moved in waving lines of fire along the stone ledges.
 Sometimes a fish rose, and split a ripple of pale gold; or a sea-nettle swam to the surface, and turned its blue or greenish globe of living jelly to the moon dazzle."

 There is some excess of mere colour, it may be thought, in all this; but that, too, is very Celtic.
 And so throughout these tales ; the manner of their telling, their idiom, their very mannerisms, only tend to increase their total effect.
-To quote again from their teller's singular opening epistle from Iona, addressed to him whom she calls "Prince of Celtdom": they have been written "as by one who repeats with curious insistence a haunting, familiar, yet ever wild and remote air, whose obscure mean- ings he would fain reiterate, interpret."
+To quote again from their teller's singular opening epistle from Iona, addressed to him whom she calls "Prince of Celtdom": they have been written "as by one who repeats with curious insistence a haunting, familiar, yet ever wild and remote air, whose obscure meanings he would fain reiterate, interpret."
 It is only by insisting, as she does, with some romantic excess, on the vivid traits and idioms of the remote Gaelic folk she describes, that she brings home to us their speech, sentiment, and spirit of life, as the true interpreter may.
 She expressly disavows the documentary method at the start; she is subjective and interpretative to a degree ; she is often so much moved by her own subject matter, that Heine's famous confession of overmuch sentiment in his *Buch le Grand* is apt to recur as one reads.
 Her tales, then, are not documentary ; they reveal their writer's individuality, quite as much as the idiosyncrasy of the island Gael.
 But, just for this very reason, they provide as original an entertainment as we are likely to find in this lingering century, and they suggest a new romance as among the potential things in the century to come.

 Ernest Rhys.
 ```

-__THE SIN-EATER__
+So how did Fiona Macleod portray this example of a sin-eater from the Scottish islands?

+## THE SIN-EATER, Fiona Macleod

 SIN.